tyrkinn/composter/README.md

 # Composter

-Take on JetPack Compose views style in JavaScript
+Take on JetPack Compose-like views in JavaScript

 TODO:
 - [ ] Get rid of Reflection-style Modificator implementation